-- Cut the income tax of a typical family by \$1000 - Increase the amount the typical family pays for electricity by \$25 per month - Increase the price of gasoline by 60¢ per gallon - Decrease greenhouse gas emissions by 50%
+-Cut the income tax of a typical family by \$1000 -Increase the amount the typical family pays for electricity by \$25 per month Increase the price of gasoline by 60¢ per gallon -Decrease greenhouse gas emissions by 50%

 Would you oppose or support this proposal?
-[Only included in 2006 survey.]
+[Not included in the 2003 survey.]